jetbotml/2021SummerLibrary/01_MyFirstCircuit/README.md

   2. https://learn.sparkfun.com/tutorials/what-is-a-circuit/all

-## Create Your First Cicuit
+## Create Your First Circuit
-To create our first circuit we will be using an LED, a coin battery.
+To create our first circuit, we will be using an LED, a coin battery.

 To add an on/off switch we can add some electrical tape.